Uncertainty quantification in model discovery by distilling interpretable material constitutive models from Gaussian process posteriors: Results

 The distribution of the stress-deformation functions induced by the parameter distribution is illustrated in \cref{fig:model_anisotropic_experimental}.
-The quality of the fit is with $\rSquare = \num{0.935}$ and $\rmse = \num{0.346}$ even slightly better than the one observed with the four-term model \cref{eq:ansatz_sef_anisotropic_4term} previously discovered in \cite{martonová_modelDiscoveryCardiacTissue_2025} ($\rSquare = \num{0.924}, \rmse = \num{0.373}$).
-However, the estimated coverage of the centered \SI{95}{\percent}-interval is only $\estimatedCoverage=\SI{31.25}{\percent}$ and thus significantly lower than the target value of $\SI{95}{\percent}$.
-In addition, note that also the accuracy of the mean fit deteriorates slightly for the experimental dataset compared to the synthetic test case, as shown by a comparison of the validation metrics \ac{R2} and \ac{RMSE}.
-As reported above, for the synthetic data, we obtain $\rSquare = \num{0.996}$ and $\rmse = \num{0.081}$, respectively.\\
+The quality of the fit is with $\rSquare = \num{0.9352}$ and $\rmse = \num{0.3441}$ comparable to the one observed with the four-term model \cref{eq:ansatz_sef_anisotropic_4term} previously discovered in \cite{martonova_modelDiscoveryCardiacTissue_2025} ($\rSquare = \num{0.9239}, \rmse = \num{0.3729}$).
+However, the estimated coverage of the centered \SI{95}{\percent}-interval is only $\estimatedCoverage=\SI{34.66}{\percent}$ and thus significantly lower than the target value of $\SI{95}{\percent}$.
+Almost identical values for the validation metrics are obtained for the remaining four initializations. \\

-We suspect that one reason for the deterioration in mean fit and low coverage is a lack of flexibility in the model library for the \ac{SEF} \cref{eq:ansatz_sef_anisotropic}.
-Recall that for the synthetic anisotropic dataset with artificial noise, we achieved both a good mean fit and estimated coverage, as reported in \cref{subsubsec:anisotropic_synthetic_data}.
-We have thus demonstrated that our framework is generally capable of discovering reliable statistical anisotropic constitutive models.
+Recall that for the synthetic anisotropic dataset with artificial noise, we achieved both a good mean fit and good coverage, as reported in \cref{subsubsec:anisotropic_synthetic_data}.
+We have thus demonstrated that our framework is generally capable of reliably discovering statistical anisotropic constitutive models.
 However, in the synthetic test case, we generated the dataset using terms from the same model library that was subsequently used for model discovery.
-Therefore, in the synthetic test case, we can assume that the flexibility of the model library is high enough for a good mean fit and at least a reasonable coverage of the uncertainty.